Muhammadatef/football-data-analytics/README.md

 # Complete Football Analytics in Python

-My personal implementation of [McKay Johns'](https://mckayjohns.com) **Complete Football Analytics in Python** course — covering everything from data collection to machine learning models and professional-grade visualizations.
+ Implementation of [McKay Johns'](https://mckayjohns.com) **Complete Football Analytics in Python** course — covering everything from data collection to machine learning models and professional-grade visualizations.

 ---